0jk6/practice/README.md

-practice problems for interview preperation, most of these are from Aditya Verma's youtube channel.
+practice problems for interview preperation.